OpenDDS/OpenDDS/docs/devguide/getting_started.rst

     Sect<2.2.2>

 The DDS specification provides a number of operations for reading and writing data samples.
-In the examples above we used the ``take_next_sample()`` operation, to read the next sample and “take” ownership of it from the reader.
+In the examples above we used the ``take_next_sample()`` operation, to read the next sample and "take" ownership of it from the reader.
 The Message Data Reader also has the following take operations.

 * ``take()``—Take a sequence of up to max_samples values from the reader